AndreLeEEEEE/JsSelenium/README.md

 (version 8 or higher).
 Essentially, download the newest version of Java and add the Java bin file to PATH in system variables.

-Since this script is ran using Node.js, HTML and CSS files serve no purpose.
+Since this script is ran using Node.js, HTML files, CSS files, live server, and "document" aren't used.
+In addition, using the "node" command is necessary to run the script file.